Mk-Chan/WyldChess/README.md

 but can be linked to one that supports either the UCI or the Xboard/Winboard protocol.
 ### Usage
 #### GNU/Linux
-The 64-bit executable is available in the `binaries` folder.
+The 64-bit executable is available in the `binaries/linux` folder.
 #### Windows
-The 64-bit executable is available in the `binaries` folder.
+The 64-bit executable is available in the `binaries/win64` folder.
 ### Files
 * `binaries`: A subdirectory containing the Windows and GNU/Linux 64-bit executables.
 * `src`: A subdirectory containing the source code of the program.